Why are Schlage locks not working after battery change?

 Check the wiring

-Make sure that there aren’t any loose connections or broken wires in your system, as this could also cause problems with your lock.
+Ensure there aren’t any loose connections or broken wires in your system, as this could also cause problems with your lock.

 This can be done in under an hour if you have basic electrical knowledge and tools.
 You’ll need to remove the battery cover carefully without damaging it, then disconnect each of the wires from their respective terminals (they will be labeled).

-Ensure that there are no frayed ends or loose connections before reconnecting them to restore power to your keypad door lock system.
+Ensure there are no frayed ends or loose connections before reconnecting them to restore power to your keypad door lock system.
 Once complete, snap your cover back on and test it out!

 Don’t mix old and new batteries.